 It is really important to wear appropriate clothing for the outdoors and for walking and bouncing on the nets, so flip flops and sandals are an absolute no!
-My husband and children all opted for joggers or leggings with trainers so that they could move about easily, whilst I opted for jeans and pumps.
+My children all opted for joggers or leggings with trainers so that they could move about easily, whilst I opted for jeans and pumps.
 Long hair needs to be tied back so I made sure that Emma's was in a high ponytail before we arrived and I took a hair bobble along with me so that I could tie my own hair back whilst there.
 You are also not permitted to wear jewellery of any kind, this is because they can be easily caught in the netting which could cause you an injury, so it is best to make sure everything is left safely at home as there are no secure lockers on site.

 You are advised to arrive 15 minutes early to allow time to park, pay for your parking ticket, make your way to the Treetop Nets and sign in with reception.
 I would definitely recommend arriving a bit earlier if you can as we arrived 15 minutes early, but had issues with the parking ticket machine (as did the lady in front of us), so by the time we had resolved this and walked to the reception area, we only just made our 10am slot.
 It is better to be early and play on the neighbouring park whilst you wait, than to be late and risk missing your session.

 Once we had reached reception, we were greeted by a lovely member of staff who asked us to fill in some consent forms.
-Both my husband and I had to sign to confirm that we accepted the risks of taking part and then I also had to sign on behalf of the children.
+I had to sign to confirm that we accepted the risks of taking part and then I also had to sign on behalf of the children.
 Another member of staff then took us to an outdoor briefing where we were told the do's and don'ts and given advice on how to use the slides.
 She also carried out a check to make sure that none of us were wearing any jewellery and provided us with some bags that we could use to go down the slides.
 These are essential for using on the slides if you want to avoid any risk of injury or rope burns.
 We were then free to explore!

 Each session lasts two hours and on first glance I wasn't convinced that it would keep us entertained for that length of time.
 I predicted that we would all be done after an hour, but I will happily admit that I was wrong and in fact the full two hour session flew by.
-Initially Emma, Ben and my husband all ran off in different directions, whilst I stayed with our youngest son Riley.
+Initially Emma and Ben ran off in different directions, whilst I stayed with our youngest son Riley.
 He was very nervous and apprehensive to begin with and would get scared if he looked down.
 We began by walking gently and holding onto the sides, so that he could get use to how it felt walking on the nets.
 This gradually helped to build his confidence and he began to move more into the middle, but he was adamant that he would not be going down any slides.
 After about twenty minutes he gained the confidence to start bouncing and really began to enjoy himself.
 Before long there was no stopping him as he ran and bounced his way through the nets.

 At this point he was still unsure about the slides, but said that he would think about it and he watched on as his brother and sister went down them.
 His elder brother then managed to convince him to try one of the tunnels and he spent ten minutes just going back and forth through it.
 He absolutely loved it and found it quite a challenge to get out at the other end, which he thought was hilarious as his brother had to keep helping him out.